2020 Serbian local elections: Zemun

 Results of the election for the Municipal Assembly of Zemun:

 Gavrilo Kovačević of the Progressive Party was selected as mayor after the election.
 Aleksandar Šešelj was elected to the assembly at the head of the Radical Party list; he resigned on 10 September 2020.

 Zvezdara

 Results of the election for the Municipal Assembly of Zvezdara:

-Vladan Jeremić of the Progressive Party was selected as mayor following the election, with the support of forty-six of the fifty delegates in attendance.
+Vladan Jeremić of the Progressive Party was chosen as after following the election, with the support of forty-six of the fifty delegates in attendance.
 The Socialists and the Serbian Patriotic Alliance supported the new administration.

 Marija Leković was elected from the lead position on the Victory for Zvezdara list.
 She was also elected to the national assembly and resigned her seat in the municipal assembly on 4 September 2020.

 Vojvodina

 Central Banat District

 Local elections were held in the one city (Zrenjanin) and all four of the municipalities in the Central Banat District.
 The Progressive Party and its allies won majority victories in all jurisdictions.